gravitydev/sbt-web-closure/sbt-web-gss/README.md

 sbt-web-gss
 ===========

 Allows [closure-stylesheets](https://code.google.com/p/closure-stylesheets/) to be used from within sbt.
-No requirements on nodejs, or anything like that.
 All JVM.
 To use this plugin use the addSbtPlugin command within your project's plugins.sbt (or as a global setting) i.e.:

 ```scala